Brexit Travel News

 Will the rules for passports change if we leave the EU without a deal?

 Yes, the rules for travel to most countries in Europe will change if the UK leaves the EU without a deal.
-The Government states that British citizens travelling to the EU after 29 March 2019 will need
+The Government states that British citizens travelling to the EU after exiting the European Union will need

 - at least 6 months left on your passport when you travel to most EU countries